Royal Almanac: The topics in the Almanac

-The Almanac or Calendar, as he was called in its early editions, was just a simple calendar which were associated topics on astronomical events, the days of fairs, the newspaper of the Palace, the residence of messengers The departure of the mails, the price of currencies and the list of collectors' offices.
-After his presentation to the king in 1699, many items are constantly being added including the clergy, the royal family of France, then the families of other sovereign nations, officers, ambassadors, etc..
+The Almanac or Calendar, as it was called in its early editions, was just a simple calendar to which were associated topics on astronomical events, the days of fairs, the newspaper of the Palace, the residence of messengers, the departure of mail, the price of currencies and the list of collectors' offices.
+After its presentation to the king in 1699, many items were constantly being added including the clergy, the royal family of France, then the families of other sovereign nations, officers, ambassadors, etc..

-In 1705, Houry added to the list of knights of the Holy Spirit and peer and marshal of France.
-In 1707, it is the state of the clergy and, in 1712, the birth of kings, princes and princesses of Europe.
-After the death of Louis XIV, the Duke of Orleans, became the Regent, is added to the list of members of the royal family of the members of the House of Orleans.
-Later, he put more of his own, the full house of the Queen and princes.
+In 1705, Houry added the list of knights of the Holy Spirit and peer and marshal of France.
+In 1707, he adds the state of the clergy and, in 1712, the birth of kings, princes and princesses of Europe.
+After the death of Louis XIV, the Duke of Orleans, now the Regent, had the members of the House of Orleans added to the list of members of the royal family.
+Later, on top of his own, he had the full house of the Queen and princes added.

-It is not possible to describe all items contained in an almanac as there, so the contents of 1780 covers ten pages:
+It is not possible to describe all items contained in an almanac as there are so many, and so the table of contents of the 1780 edition takes up ten pages.

 The Almanac also stands abreast of scientific advances.
 In the middle of the eighteenth century, improving the accuracy of clocks and many wealthy fans begin to observe and study the stars.
 It is indispensable to know precisely the difference between true solar time of sundials, and mean solar time clocks, especially since the advent of clocks seconds.
 This is the equation of the pendulum, also called the equation of time, the table is added shortly before 1750.

 With the French Revolution, the Almanac exchange of title and its content is modified to match the new institutions.

-The abolition of all distinctions requires overhaul the topics, timing of the vulgar era is replaced by the Republican calendar, the place reserved for kings and princes of Europe is replaced by a note on the friendly powers of France, the administrative organs of royal power are replaced by new ministries.
+The abolition of all noble distinctions requires an overhaul of the Almanac's topics, the calendar of the vulgar era is replaced by the Republican calendar, the spot reserved for kings and princes of Europe is replaced by a note on the foreign forces friendly to France, the administrative organs of the royal house are replaced by the new ministries.

-The content changes again with the reforms of the Consulate and the Empire, the Restoration, the Hundred Days, the July Monarchy, the Second Republic followed the Second Empire and the Third Republic who sees the end of the edition of Almanac.
-In each case, the bindings are supplied with the times.
+The content changes again with the reforms of the Consulate and the Empire, the Restoration, the Hundred Days, the July Monarchy, the Second Republic followed the Second Empire and the Third Republic who sees the end of the publication of the Almanac.
+In each case, the binding of the Almanac is updated with the times.